azagoren/Billboard100_MachineLearning/README.md

 * **Random Forest:**

 The random forest yielded marginally improved specificity and accuracy values of 100% and 98% respectively.
 Sensitivity within this model however continued to decline, as our random forest predicted that no songs (0%) would ever make the Billboard 100.
 While not particularly insightful for our prediction objectives, this model yielded some valuable information on which factors play and important role in determining whether a song will become popular.
-It identified "artist.hottness" and "familiarity" as relevant variables in determining a song's ability to top the charts.
+It identified "artist.hotttnesss" and "familiarity" as relevant variables in determining a song's ability to top the charts.

 * **Lasso Regression:**

 Next, we turned to the Lasso regression, using it as a proxy for the ridge regression, a more precise but time-consuming technique.
 We faced similar challenges to its sensitivity as our classification trees and random forest.
-It had a specificity of 100%, sensitivity of 0% and accuracy of 97.9%, prompting us to look further into solutions for dealing with unbalanced data.
+It had a specificity of 98%, sensitivity of 0% and accuracy of 97.9%, prompting us to look further into solutions for dealing with unbalanced data.

 * **Random Forest using SMOTE sampling:**